Arizona Rattlers: IFL (2017–present)

 The Rattlers entered their 2023 season, still chasing that elusive 7th franchise championship.
 They finished atop the Western Conference standings for the 2nd consecutive season with an (11-4) record.
 They lost in the playoffs again to the Northern Arizona Wranglers, this time in the opening round.

 On November 6, 2023, it was announced that the Rattlers would be moving to Desert Diamond Arena, after originally planning to play there in 2020.

 The Rattlers entered their 2024 offseason with much uncertainty.
 Five consecutive seasons without winning a championship resulted in heavy scrutiny of both Head coach Kevin Guy & his quarterback Drew Powell.
 Fans began questioning the duo's ability to finish in the playoffs.
 As a result, a major change was made.
 Coach Guy traded away his star quarterback to their in state rivals, the Tucson Sugar Skulls.
 In doing so, he filled the void at QB by acquiring local valley talent & current IFL Championship MVP Dalton Sneed from the defending 2023 champion Bay Area Panthers.
 The Rattlers took a gamble and began their 2024 season with a new leader under center.
-However, injuries plagued the team through the first four weeks, as they started the year with a disappointing 1-3 record.
+However, injuries plagued the team through the first four weeks, as they started the year with a disappointing 1–3 record.
 Fortunately, as the team grew healthier, so did their confidence.
 The Rattlers battled back throughout the year and finished the regular season with an (11-5) record.

 They entered the playoffs as the number three seed in the Western Conference.
 A tightly contested first round matchup against the two seeded Vegas Knight Hawks resulted in a come from behind (39-38) road victory on the very last play of the game.
 Following the win, Coach Kevin Guy became the winningest coach in arena/indoor football history with 262 victories on July 27, 2024.
 The Rattlers advanced & hosted the 2024 Western Conference Championship, thanks to the San Diego Strike Force upsetting the top seeded Bay Area Panthers the week before.
 Arizona took full advantage, blowing out the visiting Strike Force (58-23) and securing the Western Conference crown.
-With the win, the Rattlers qualified for the 2024 IFL National Championship Game (known formerly as the United Bowl) at Lee's Family Forum in Henderson, Nevada.
+With the win, the Rattlers qualified for the 2024 IFL National Championship (known formerly as the United Bowl) at Lee's Family Forum in Henderson, Nevada.
 They faced off against the Eastern Conference Champion Massachusetts Pirates once again.
 This time, they would not be denied their quest for a seventh franchise championship.
-The Rattlers blew out the Pirates, shutting them out 29-0 in the first half, and winning the game (53-16).
+The Rattlers blew out the Pirates, shutting them out 29–0 in the first half, and winning the game (53-16).
 Following their historic win, the Rattlers avenged their previous United Bowl defeat to Massachusetts and secured their 7th team championship as the 2024 IFL Champions.
-Davonte Merriweather was named the game's MVP with 3 key interceptions.
+Davontae Merriweather was named the game's MVP with 3 key interceptions.